BillCheng9/Steampunk-Game/glossary.md

 Each character, player-controlled and AI-controlled, have a specific amount of armor/health (player-controlled characters will only have armor) and will die once it reaches 0.
 Player-controlled armor can be regained through resting and other events.

 ## LEVELS
 A numerical scale detailing how much experience the PC hass gain.
-Each new level grants increase armor to the PC and generally opens up new options in the form of pets, locations, etc.
+Each new level opens up new options in the form of pets, locations, etc. Each level up also allows the player to permanently increase stats of their choosing.

 ## PETS
 A friendly AI companion that boosts PC stats and can offer unique benefits.